Single Molecules

-Although many important membrane functions are known with great details, the general regulation mechanisms at the molecular scale remains elusive.
-The cell membrane is fluidic at the physiological temperature.
-Membrane molecules diffuse in the two-dimensional membrane driven by thermal fluctuation.
-A molecule readily diffuses by a few nanometers within just a microsecond.
-Therefore, to investigate dynamics and regulation mechanisms with molecular resolution, a fast and precise measurement is needed.
-Unfortunately, it is technically difficult to have both speed and precision in a measurement simultaneously.
+Despite significant knowledge about many important membrane functions, the general regulation mechanisms at the molecular scale remain poorly understood.
+The cell membrane is fluid at physiological temperature, and membrane molecules diffuse two-dimensionally driven by thermal fluctuations, with a few nanometers of diffusion occurring within a microsecond.
+Therefore, investigating dynamics and regulation mechanisms with molecular resolution requires a fast and precise measurement, which is technically challenging to achieve simultaneously.

-We use advanced ultrahigh-speed optical microscope techniques to study dynamics and regulation mechanisms of biomembranes at single-molecule level.
-We attach small gold nanoparticles to specific membrane molecules and track their motion in the membrane.
-The high sensitivity of our optical system allows us to use smaller gold nanoparticles and to track their motion with a higher precision at a higher speed.
-We are to elucidate the existence of membrane nanodomains and their possible roles in membrane functions.
+To address this challenge, we utilize advanced ultrahigh-speed optical microscope techniques to study biomembrane dynamics and regulation mechanisms at the single-molecule level.
+Small gold nanoparticles are attached to specific membrane molecules, and their motion in the membrane is tracked.
+Our highly sensitive optical system enables us to use smaller gold nanoparticles and to track their motion with higher precision and speed.
+We are studying the existence of membrane nanodomains and their possible roles in membrane functions.

 “Monovalent and oriented labeling of gold nanoprobes for the high-resolution tracking of a single membrane molecule,” ACS Nano, 13(10), 10918-10928 (2019).